brtkwr/brtkwr.github.io/content/about.md

 slug = "about"
 +++

-Hello.
-I am an about page pretending to be `brtkwr` or `भरतकुँवर` in Nepalese.
-I have lived in [Bristol][bristol] since 2012, a city that I grown to love.
-At the end of 2019, the family has doubled in size with the arrival of our twins.
-While I would rate the pandemic low for many reasons, it has been great for balancing work/life activities.
-I do miss some aspects of commuting, e.g. listening to my favourite podcasts on my way to work but now I can do that while I am out with the children sleeping in the pram instead.
-I still enjoy spending my time in coffee shops, learning new things, going to hackathons/meetups, sampling vegan food and collaborating on coding projects (past projects: [fast.ai][fastai], [smart contracts][strangelabs]).
+# About Me

+I'm Bharat (although I usually go by `brtkwr` handle on the tinternet).
+I've lived in [Bristol][bristol] since 2012 - a city I love love love!

+## Current Life

+My family doubled in size with the arrival of twins at the end of 2019.
+While the pandemic brought many challenges, it helped me find a better work-life balance.
+Though I miss my commute-time podcasts, I now enjoy them during pram walks with the children.

+I'm passionate about:

+- Societal impact of technology
+- Discovering vegan cuisine
+- Exploring coffee shops
+- Attending hackathons and meetups
+- Collaborating on coding projects (e.g. [fast.ai][fastai], [smart contracts][strangelabs], etc.)

+## Professional Journey

+- 2021 - Present: Senior Software Engineer at [Two][two], a company with a mission to solve cash flow issues for B2B transactions.
-Until September 2021, I worked as a Software Engineer at [StackHPC][stackhpc] making HPC cloud platform for research computing use case using [OpenStack][openstack] and [Kubernetes][kubernetes].
+- 2018 - 2021: Software Engineer at [StackHPC][stackhpc] where I learnt about open source collaboration and HPC for research computing using [OpenStack][openstack] and [Kubernetes][kubernetes].

-In the latter half of 2017, I partnered up with Kyla and went on a 6 month tour of Nepal, Thailand, Myanmar, Vietnam, Cambodia, Laos and China.
-Checkout some of our [travel photos][kylaandbharatinasia].

-In 2017, I defended my doctoral thesis on [mass evacuation modelling][massevac] at [University of Bristol][buncaer].
-Feel free to check out my [publications][scholar].
-The best part of the doctoral training was going to conferences and workshops in all these places:
+- 2016 - 2017: Research Software Engineer at [Airbus][agi].
+I had the opportunity to apply [deep reinforcement learning][drl] to optimize interactions between connected autonomous vehicles as part of a [Flourish][flourish] consortium project.
+- 2012 - 2017: PhD in Engineering at [University of Bristol][buncaer] under supervision of Anders Johansson and Filippo Simini with a focus on [mass evacuation modelling][massevac].
+My research is available [here][scholar].
+During my doctoral training, I presented at numerous international conferences:

-- TGF 2015 - Delft, Netherlands
+- TGF 2015 (Delft, Netherlands)
-- CDAM 2015 - Lake Como, Italy
+- CDAM 2015 (Lake Como, Italy)
-- SCCS 2015 - Granada, Spain
+- SCCS 2015 (Granada, Spain)
-- AUM 2015 - Cambridge, UK
+- AUM 2015 (Cambridge, UK)
-- PED 2014 - Delft, Netherlands
+- PED 2014 (Delft, Netherlands)
-- SCCS 2014 Brighton, UK
+- SCCS 2014 (Brighton, UK)
-- AUM 2014 - Cambridge, UK
+- AUM 2014 (Cambridge, UK)
-- TGF 2013 - Julich, Germany
+- TGF 2013 (Julich, Germany)
-- AUM 2013 - Cambridge, UK
+- AUM 2013 (Cambridge, UK)

-As I was writing up my thesis in 2016, I also worked at [Airbus][agi] for 9 months applying [deep reinforcement learning][drl] to optimise policy of interaction between connected autonomous vehicles as part of a consortium called [Flourish][flourish].
+## Travel Adventures

+- 2023: The four of us went on a 3 month tour of Asia again.
+Again after a family visit to Nepal for 3 weeks, we stayed in Thailand for 6 weeks (Phuket and Koh Lanta), followed by Kuala Lumpur for a week and Sri Lanka for 6 weeks where we were also joined by family and friends.
+I also had the chance to work remotely from Thailand and Sri Lanka and the time zone difference worked out really well as I was doing things with the children in the morning and starting work in the afternoon.
+- 2017: Kyla and I embarked on a 6-month journey through Asia, exploring Nepal, Thailand, Myanmar, Vietnam, Cambodia, Laos, and China.
+You can view our adventures in our [travel photos][kylaandbharatinasia].

+## Educational Background

-Before moving to Bristol in 2012, I was living in Bath to complete an undergraduate Master's degree in Civil and Architectural Engineering at [University of Bath][6east].
+- 2012: Completed Master's in Civil and Architectural Engineering at [University of Bath][6east]

-Until 2009, I was living in Ashford with my parents while finishing up my A-levels at Harvey Grammar School in Folkestone where we lived until 2007.
+- 2007-2009: A-levels at Harvey Grammar School, Folkestone

-I was reunited with my parents and brother in 2003 near Kirkham, UK where I completed my GCSEs at Carr Hill High School.
+- 2003-2007: GCSEs at Carr Hill High School, Kirkham

-I lived in [Kathmandu Valley][kunwar-bhawan] from 1995, some of which I spent with my mother and extended family but the last 5 years at a boarding school.

-As my father was in the [Brigade of Gurkhas][gurkhas], my mother and I went to join him in Hong Kong in 1991 for 3 years where my brother was born.

-Going all the way back to 1989, I was born in western Nepal in a village called [Burtibang][burtibang]. hello
+## Early Life

+My journey began in [Burtibang][burtibang], western Nepal, where I was born in 1989.
+As the son of a [Brigade of Gurkhas][gurkhas] serviceman, my early years were quite mobile:

+- 1991-1994: Lived in Hong Kong with my parents (where my brother was born)
+- 1995-2003: Resided in [Kathmandu Valley][kunwar-bhawan], partly with family and later at boarding school
+- 2003: Reunited with family in the UK

 <div id="wcb" class="carbonbadge wcb-d"></div>
 <script src="https://unpkg.com/website-carbon-badges@1.1.3/b.min.js" defer></script>